Keplerian shear with Rajchman property: Settings

-We discuss the simple relations that can be seen between the Rajchman property and the Radon-Nikodyme-Lebesgue decomposition \begin{enumerate} \item{\underline{Absolutely continue part}.} Absolutely continuous measure are Rajchman.
+We discuss the simple relations that can be seen between the Rajchman property and the Radon-Nikodym-Lebesgue decomposition with $\nu_{ac}$ the absolutely continuous part, $\nu_{sc}$ the singular continuous part and $\nu_d$ the discrete part. \begin{enumerate} \item{\underline{Absolutely continuous part}.} $\nu_{ac}$ is an absolutely continuous measure and theorefore, it is Rajchman.
 This is garanteed by Riemann-Lebesgue.
 When we know the regularity of the density, we can estimate the Rajchman order.
-The work of Damien Thomine already covers the absolutely continuous case. \item{\underline{Singular continuous part}.} Many singular continuous measures are Rajchman and other not.
-We extend Damien Thomine results for very singular systems. \item{\underline{Discrete part}.} Discrete measure are never Rajchman because the non-convergence of complexe exponential to $0$. \end{enumerate}
+The work of Damien Thomine adresses the case of absolutely continuous measures (See Theorem~\ref{thomcis}). \item{\underline{Singular continuous part}.} Many singular continuous measures are Rajchman and other are not.
+The main discussion is about the Rajchman property of $\nu_{sc}$.
+We will extend Damien Thomine results for continuous singular measures (See Theorem~\ref{mtcont}). \item{\underline{Discrete part}.} Discrete measure are never Rajchman because the non-convergence of complexe exponential to $0$. \end{enumerate}

 Consequently, $\nu$ is Rajchman if and only if $\nu_{sc}$ is {Rajchman} and $\nu_d=0$.